-The new Fitbit Charge 3 comes with female health tracking, which the company says is aimed at helping women to "learn more about your menstrual cycle — and your body — so you can better understand how it affects other aspects of your health and fitness."
-If you've just picked up a new Charge 3 and need a little help setting up the female health tracking feature, here's how.
+Fitbit's Charge 3 and Charge 4 both come with female health-tracking, which the company says is aimed at helping women to "learn more about your menstrual cycle — and your body — so you can better understand how it affects other aspects of your health and fitness."
+If you've just picked up a Charge 3 or the new Charge 4 and need a little help setting up the female health tracking feature, here's how.

 Products used in this guide